Full Service Property Management

 How much is the leasing fee?

-If we fully manage your property on a monthly basis our usual leasing commission is 50% of the first full month’s rent for new tenants.
-A renewal fee of 10% of the new monthly rent is normally charged for retaining current residents and executing a lease renewal.
-We absorb all other costs of leasing the property including MLS fees, background checks, internet marketing, lease signs, lockboxes, etc. If you prefer to use our lease only services our initial lease fee is equal to one month's rent.
+Our initial leasing commission is typically equal to 1 month's rent for new tenants.
+A renewal fee of $100 is typically charged for retaining current residents and executing a lease renewal.
+We absorb all other costs of leasing the property including MLS fees, background checks, internet marketing, lease signs, lockboxes, etc.

 Are your property management fees negotiable?